armurox/birthdays/README.md

 ## Features
 ### Register
-Allows you to create an account, and stores your username and password
+Allows you to create an account, and stores your username and password.

 ### Change Password (Under development)
 Allows you to change your password while logged in, permanently altering it in the database.